Studio Yafa

-Active in Burkina Faso since 2018, Studio Yafa provides independent, professional information and spaces for dialogue on the social and political life of the country.
-It produces multimedia programs (radio, television and video) targeting young people, women and vulnerable people.
-Magazines and debates are produced in five languages (Mooré, Dioula, Fulfulde, Gulmancema and French) by a team of 30 journalists, translators and technicians, supported by 38 correspondents from partner radio stations across the country.
+Active in Burkina Faso since 2018, Studio Yafa provides information and spaces for dialogue on the country’s social and political life through the production of multimedia programmes (radio, TV and video) aimed at young people, women and vulnerable groups.
+Studio Yafa’s magazines and debates are produced in five languages (Mooré, Dioula, Fulfulde, Gulmancema and French) by a team of journalists, translators and technicians, supported by correspondents from 39 partner radio stations across the country.

-Studio Yafa works in partnership with Union Nationale de l’Audiovisuel Libre du Faso (UNALFA), MOUSSO NEWS (an online media platform specializing in gender issues), FASOCHECK (an association of journalists specialized in fact-checking), Laboratoire Citoyennetés, and Institut Général Tiémoko Marc Garango pour la Gouvernance et le Développement (IGD).
+Studio Yafa’s activities are implemented in partnership with the Union Nationale de l’Audiovisuel Libre du Faso (UNALFA), MOUSSO NEWS (an online media outlet specialising in gender issues), FASOCHECK (a journalists’ association specialising in fact-checking), the Laboratoire Citoyennetés, and the Institut Général Tiémoko Marc Garango pour la Gouvernance et le Développement (IGD).

 Sources of funding